Lumi-supercomputer/LUMI-training-materials/docs/2day-20240502/10_Support.md

 -   Resource allocators are responsible for the first steps in getting a project and userid on LUMI.
-EuroHPC projects the support is offered through CSC, the operator of LUMI, at lumi-customer-accounts@csc.fi.
+EuroHPC projects the support is offered through CSC, the operator of LUMI, at lumi-customer-accounts@csc.fi, or by EuroHPC itself at access@eurohpc-ju.europa.eu if you have not yet been granted a project by them.

     Once your project is created and accepted (and the resource allocator can confirm that you properly accepted the invitation), support for account problems (in particular login problems)